PSYD - Clinical Psychology

 0

-(Formerly PP 8201).
 The Diagnostic Practicum provides students with supervised clinical experience and focuses primarily on clinical assessment issues and techniques, as well as diagnostic formulation.
-Students may also have intervention experience during this practicum year.
 In addition to the required hours working at the training site, students meet weekly in a practicum seminar led by a faculty member.
 The Diagnostic Seminar provides both didactic experience in psychological evaluation and clinical interviewing and experience in group consultation.
-Pre-requisite(s): None.
-Co-requisite(s): None.
-3 semester hours
+This course is part of the FSPP PSYD curriculum.

 3

-(Formerly PP 8202).
 The Diagnostic Practicum provides students with supervised clinical experience and focuses primarily on clinical assessment issues and techniques, as well as diagnostic formulation.
-Students may also have intervention experience during this practicum year.
 In addition to the required hours working at the training site, students meet weekly in a practicum seminar led by a faculty member.
 The Diagnostic Seminar provides both didactic experience in psychological evaluation and clinical interviewing and experience in group consultation.
-Pre-requisite(s): None.
-Co-requisite(s): None.
-3 semester hours
+This course is part of the FSPP PSYD curriculum.

 3